Skip to main content

 By default, actions can be accessed by anyone in your organization.

-Once you've created teams in your organization, you can configure individual actions to be accessible only to members of specific teams.
+Once you've created teams in your organization, you can configure individual actions or pages to be accessible only to members of specific teams.

 Defining permissions in code

 Permissions configuration is done entirely with code.
-Use the access property when defining a new action to control which teams can access that action.
+Use the access property when defining a new action to control which teams can access that action or page.

 To assign access to specific teams, use the slug for each team, found on the Settings > Teams page.